 If you are going through this process, it is important to have expert legal advice to ensure that you are properly represented.
 The skilled team of solicitors at Forbes is able to provide advice and help you with your Financial Remedy Procedure to make sure your assets are settled fairly as part of your Divorce, while offering you the compassion and support you need at such a traumatic time.

-A financial remedy order is also known as an ancillary relief order and helps settle the financial dispute between divorcing couples in court.
-A financial remedy can include lump sum payments, shares of pensions, ownerships of a property and regular payments for childcare and other needs.
+Sometimes known as an ancillary relief order, a financial remedy order helps settle the financial dispute between divorcing couples in court.
+A financial remedy order can include lump sum payments, shares of pensions, ownerships of a property and regular payments for childcare and other needs.

 The first step is to lodge a document known as Form A with the Court in order to start Financial Remedy Procedure.
 Your solicitor can prepare this document on your behalf and they will be able to advise you of the Court fee payable.
 Once the Application is filed with the Court, we will also serve any relevant Mortgage Providers or Pension Companies where appropriate.